jodave911/Drowsiness-Detection-Face-Extractor/README.md

 4.  **Check the output:** The script will create the output directory (e.g., `extracted_faces_drowsy`) with two subfolders: `awake` and `drowsy`, populated with the cropped face images.
 The console will log the progress.

+## Acknowledgements

+The core logic of this script was developed by the author.
+To improve maintainability and readability, Google's Gemini was utilized for the following enhancements:

+-   Refactoring the code structure into logical sections.
+-   Adding comprehensive docstrings and type hints.
+-   Applying Python (PEP 8) conventions and best practices.

 ## License

 This project is licensed under the [MIT License](LICENSE) / [GPLv3 License](LICENSE).
 See the `LICENSE` file for details.